-This course is designed to introduce you to the latestand contemporary practices in animal science, and the challenges and opportunities that this field faces in making livestock production sustainable in the 21st century.
+This course is designed to introduce you to the latestand contemporary practices in animal science and the challenges and opportunities this field faces in making livestock production sustainable in the 21st century.

-Through online lectures and discussions, delivered through the University of Reading’s Virtual Learning Environment, the course will provide you an overview of the key issues, including producing healthy and safe animal-based foods; using fewer resources; and minimising negative environmental and health impacts associated with livestock production, while maintaining or enhancing the welfare status of the animal.
-You will explore the ways that animal science offers solutions to each of these problems, and the practical tools that can be developed from advances in scientific research.
+Through online lectures and discussions delivered through the University of Reading’s Virtual Learning Environment, the course will provide you with an overview of the critical issues, including producing healthy and safe animal-based foods; using fewer resources; and minimising negative environmental and health impacts associated with livestock production, while maintaining or enhancing the welfare status of the animal.
+You will explore how animal science offers solutions to these problems and the practical tools that can be developed from advances in scientific research.

-After completing the course, you will have developed a well-rounded knowledge of animal science, its latest advances, and the ways that these can be applied to current problems facing livestock production in the UK and beyond.
-This would be of obvious practical use to those working with livestock at any point in the supply chain, but would also be of benefit to any industry professionals looking to develop their understanding of animal science and its role in modern livestock production systems.
+After completing the course, you will have developed a well-rounded knowledge of animal science, its latest advances, and how these can be applied to current livestock production problems in the UK and beyond.
+This would be of apparent practical use to those working with livestock at any point in the supply chain.
+It would also benefit any industry professionals looking to develop their understanding of animal science and its role in modern livestock production systems.

 By the end of the course, participants will be able to: